alaukiknpant/FacebookInfer/README.md

 }
 ```

 Given that the two bugs in Issue 1 and Issue 2 are effectively the same, we figured that there might be better ways to implement synchronization.
-Instead of adding synchronization around the if-statement with “supportsTextAttributes()” in the `dim()` method, our second solution to solve the dara race problem is to use synchronization directly on `supportsTextAttributes()`:
+Instead of adding synchronization around the if-statement with “supportsTextAttributes()” in the `dim()` method, our second solution to solve the data race problem is to use synchronization directly on `supportsTextAttributes()`:

 ```java
 public boolean supportsTextAttributes() {